xdpro2type/xdpro2type.github.io/sixtf/README.md

 We provide a zipped project includes flowing files:
 - Cadence library with layout view and symbol view (./cds)
 - Ansys EM project ready for simulation (./hfss)
-- ADS cell view for wapping touchstone batch into a data component model(.ads)
+- ADS cell view for wrapping touchstone batch into a data component model(.ads)

 ## Cadence Libary